-[Comment to Personal Information: It is understood that Personal Information includes, but is not limited to, information relating to an Athlete's name, date of birth, contact details and sporting affiliations, whereabouts, designated TUEs (if any), anti-doping test results, and Results Management-(including disciplinary hearings, appeals and sanctions).
-Personal Information also includes personal details and contact information relating to othernatural Persons, such as medical professionals and othernatural Persons working with, treating or assisting an Athlete in the context of Anti-Doping Activities.
+[Comment to Personal Information: It is understood that Personal Information includes, but is not limited to, information relating to an Athlete's name, date of birth, contact details and sporting affiliations, whereabouts, designated TUEs (if any), anti-doping test results, and Results Management.
+Personal Information also includes personal details and contact information relating to other natural Persons, such as medical professionals and other natural Persons working with, treating or assisting an Athlete in the context of Anti-Doping Activities.
 Such information remains Personal Information and is regulated by this International Standard for the entire duration of its Processing, irrespective of whether the relevant individual remains involved in organized sport.]